 - Repetitive motion injuries

-As your Jacksonville construction attorneys we’ve put together the following safety checklist for construction works to help avoid hazards that can cause injuries, illnesses, and fatalities.
+As your Jacksonville construction attorneys, we’ve put together the following safety checklist for construction workers to help avoid hazards that can cause injuries, illnesses, and fatalities.

 1. Eye And Face Protection

-Safety glasses/face shields should be worn anytime work operations can cause foreign objects getting into the eyes (i.e. welding, cutting, grinding, nailing, or when working with concrete or harmful chemicals).
+Safety glasses/face shields should be worn anytime work operations can cause foreign objects to get into the eyes (i.e. welding, cutting, grinding, nailing, or when working with concrete or harmful chemicals).
 Eye and face protectors are selected based on anticipated hazards.

 2. Foot Protection

 Construction workers should wear work shoes/boots with slip resistant and puncture-resistant soles.
 As your Jacksonville construction lawyer, we recommend that your workers use safety-toed footwear.
 These should be worn at all times to prevent crushed toes when your employees are working around heavy equipment.

 Construction workers should wear gloves that fit snugly.
 There are different types of gloves appropriate for different jobs.
 Heavy duty rubber gloves are suitable for concrete work, welding gloves for welding, and insulated gloves when exposed to electrical hazards.

 Hard hats need to be worn when there is a potential for objects falling from above, bumps from fixed objects, or accidental head contact with electrical hazards.
 Hard hats should be maintained in good condition and routinely inspected for dents, cracks and deterioration.
 Replace hard hats after a heavy blow or electrical shock.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.